bsdpot/potluck/netbox/README.md

 # Usage

 TBA, Netbox is a "source of truth" for your network with lots of configurable information, and an IP address management platform.

+## Create superuser

+TBA

+## upgrading postgresql

+This jail stores postgresql-16 data in `/mnt/postgres/data/16`.
+Upgrades with a newer version of postgresql won't work with old versions.

+A new version of netbox jail with newer version of postgresql will need old database dumped, and re-imported to new.

+This is the least problematic approach, as `pg_upgrade` requires both old and new versions of postgresql to be installed to work.

+TBA: automatically import database from configured postgresql backups when a pot parameter is set?